saraabdollahi/EventExplorer/README.md

   Fine-tuning BERT on the MS-MARCO-Event dataset.
 The training involves reformulated questions using annotated aspects and question templates.
   The script saves the trained model after the completing the training process named warag_monobert at the current directory.

+* #### diversified_ranking.py

+      The diversified_ranking script ranks snippets from web archives.
+It uses a trained ranking model and considers event aspects, text diversity, and temporal diversity.
-## Inputs
+  ##### Inputs
 - **`./data/event_aspect_terms.tsv`**: This file contains the event-aspect terms used to generate queries related to an event's aspects.
 - **`warag_monobert`**: A pre-trained BERT model used for document ranking.
 It is fine-tuned to handle event-related queries.

-## Outputs
+##### Outputs
 - **Ranked Document Scores**: The final rankings for each event and entity are output as `.csv` files, stored in the `./data/` directory.
 Each file contains the ranking scores of documents related to the event-aspect pairs, along with additional features such as content and date diversity scores.

-* #### diversified_ranking.py

-      The diversified_ranking script ranks snippets from web archives.
-It uses a trained ranking model and considers event aspects, text diversity, and temporal diversity.

 * #### Data folder